 Building Safer Communities

 The Building Safer Communities Program aims to prevent youth ages 6 to 25 from becoming involved in gun and gang violence through community-based prevention and intervention strategies and initiatives.
-The Building Safer Communities Fund is a nationwide program that is part of Public Safety Canada’s initiative to build a safe and resilient Canada through the Initiative to Take Action Against Gun and Gang Violence (ITAAGGV).
+The Building Safer Communities Fund is a nationwide program that is part of Public Safety Canada’s initiative to build a safe and resilient Canada.

 In collaboration with community partners and youth-serving organizations, the City of Brantford’s Building Safer Communities: Action Plan 2024-2026 was developed in consultation with the Brantford Police Service and Laurier’s Centre for Research on Security Practices (CRSP).
 Incorporating input from a wide range of stakeholders, the Action Plan aims to increase support systems for youth by: